idan132/license-visibility/README.md

 * Run the command: node ./src/app.js | note that the backend runs on port 5432, if you would like to change it use the .env file under the backend folder
 * Open another instance of the terminal, and navigate to the frontend folder
 * Run the command: npm i
-* Run the command: npm run start | note that the react fromtend runs on port 3000 by default
+* Run the command: npm run start | note that the react frontend runs on port 3000 by default
 * Navigate to http://localhost:3000/Licenses
 * Enjoy! :)